fullstackreact/30-days-of-react/day-03/post.md

 includeFile: ./../_params.yaml
 ---

-Components are the foundation for building user interfaces with React.
-It's time you learned how to create flexible and highly reusable React components.
+Today we will discuss components, the foundation for building user interfaces with React.
+By the end, hopefully you will see the value of creating and using components.

 Let's revisit the example from day one.